 So far we have used filenames without ever saying what's a legal name, so it's time for a couple of rules.
 First, filenames are limited to 14 characters, which is enough to be descriptive.
 Second, although you can use almost any character in a filename, common sense says you should stick to ones that are visible, and that you should probably avoid characters that might be used with other meanings.
-We have already seen, for example, that in the ls command, ls -t means to list in time order.
+We have already seen, for example, that in the Is command, Is - t means to list in time order.
 So if you had a file whose name was -t, you would have a tough time listing it by name.
 Besides the minus sign, there are other characters which have special meaning.
 To avoid pitfalls, you would do well to use only letters, numbers and the period until you're familiar with the situation.

 On to some more positive suggestions.
 Suppose you're typing a large document like a book.
 Logically this divides into many small pieces, like chapters and perhaps sections.
 Physically it must be divided too, for ed will not handle really big files.
 Thus you should type the document as a number of files.
-You might have a separate file for each chapter, called chap1 chap2 etc...
+You might have a separate file for each chapter, called

+'''

+chap1

+chap2

+'''

+'''

+etc...

+'''

-Or, if each chapter were broken into several files, you might have chap1.1 chap1.2 chap1.3 ... chap2.1 chap2.2 pr chap1.1 chap1.2 chap1.3 but you would get tired pretty fast, and would probably even make mistakes.
-Fortunately, there is a shortcut.
-You can say pr chap
+Or, if each chapter were broken into several files, you might have

+'''

+chap1.1

+chap1.2

+chap1.3

+...

+chap2.1

+chap2.2

+...

+'''